 Lots of unusual birds have appeared this winter in the Northland.
 Laura recorded this program on Friday, January 15; that very day another Ivory Gull appeared in Duluth, but didn’t stay around.
 On Saturday, two Black-legged Kittiwakes showed up.
 At least one was still being seen on Monday, January 18.
-And Laura’s been hearing from someone in Hovland, north of Grand Marais, about a Yellow-rumped Warbler visiting her feeder.Duration: 3′33″ Related blog post
+And Laura’s been hearing from someone in Hovland, north of Grand Marais, about a Yellow-rumped Warbler visiting her feeder.Duration: 3′33″ Related blog post with transcript

 - 2016 Travel for Laura (Jan.
 15, 2016)

 Laura’s going to be taking four major trips this year: to California, Maine, Cuba, and Uganda.
 How does she study up on her birds ahead of time?

 - New Years Resolution: eBird!
 (Jan.
 12, 2016)

 Laura has resolved to keep track of every bird she sees with eBird this year.
 Fortunately, with the eBird app (for iPhones and Android), this won’t be too hard!

 - Feeding Gulls vs. Feeding Owls (Jan.
 11, 2016)